 During the course of a divorce, more often than not, additional conflict other than the source of the divorce can arise.
-Emotional abuse, a common occurrence in divorce conflict, is constituted as “acts or omissions that have caused, or could cause, serious behavioral, cognitive and emotional disorders.”
-It is important to understand both the effects, mental and physical, and the signs that emotional abuse is occurring, for the sake of both individuals and especially for the child, if one has resulted from the marriage.
+Emotional abuse, a common occurrence in divorce conflict, is defined as, “acts or omissions that have caused, or could cause, serious behavioral, cognitive and emotional disorders.”
+It is important to understand the mental and physical effects, and the signs that show emotional abuse is occurring, for the sake of both individuals and especially for the child, if one has resulted from the marriage.

 The types of emotional abuse vary, depending on both the extremity of the divorce and the personalities of the parties involved.
 Typical signs of emotional abuse during divorce include: